ts-9876/Ising/README.md

 # Ising Model Simulations

-This repository contains computational implementations of the Ising model to explore concepts in statistical mechanics and optimization:
+This repository contains computational implementations of the Ising model to explore concepts in statistical mechanics and optimization.
+The Ising model is also adjacent to my senior research project involving Edwards-Anderson spin glasses.

 - **Energy Minimization**: Code to minimize the energy of an Ising lattice using:
   - A **greedy algorithm** for basic optimization.
 This method tends to get stuck in local minima.